 Overall

 Compare SARSA and Q learning results.
 Tendency for superiority?

+1.5.4 DQN test series: conclusion

-1.5 Conclusion
+1.6 Conclusion

 To conclude, we have used three model for our Reinforcement problem.
 By mostly updating the alphas in every test-run, we saw significant difference in the performance of the model.
 As the alpha is equal to the learning rate of the model, we however saw contrary results in the single models.
 The highest attained tile was throughout 256.
 Except in the first test-run of the model DQN, we attained the tile 512.